zydou/arti/web/docs/integrating-arti/custom-wrappers/iOS.md

 ## Configuring a Rust project

-To create a new project in the directory you're in.
-You can do:
+To create a new project in the directory you're in, run the command:

 ```sh
 $ cargo init <project-name> --lib